 John Wayne was the quintessential American cowboy, the face of the genre for millions of Western fans across the world.
 Like Zorro’s rapier and Bond's PPK, the Duke’s six-shooter is an inseparable part of his larger-than-life persona, and on a fall afternoon at Rock Island Auction Company, a lucky crowd witnessed John Wayne's gun go up for bid.

-The world’s #1 auction house gave the world’s greatest silver screen smokewagon the attention it deserved, and when the dust finally settled, the legendary revolver awed the crowd as it achieved a phenomenal $517,500, a worthy sum for such an incredible gun.
+The world’s #1 auction house gave the world’s greatest silver screen smokewagon the attention it deserved, and when the dust finally settled, the rare Colt revolver awed the crowd as it achieved a phenomenal $517,500, a worthy sum for such an incredible gun.

-The most sought after and desirable form of a Colt Single Action Army revolver is a Buntline Special, so it is no wonder that two of the top four guns on this list are exactly that.
+We've talked about rare Colt revolvers, but the most sought after and desirable form of a Colt Single Action Army is a Buntline Special.
 Buntline Specials were produced in serial range 28,800-28,830 and a minuscule amount of 18 revolvers are recorded as a Buntlines in that range in Colt's factory records with only 10 revolvers noted as having 16-inch barrels.

 Accompanied by two factory letters and years of official documentation, this is the best documented Colt Buntline Special SAA revolver in existence.
 This revolver has been examined and written about by experts over the decades and can be found in books like A Study of the Colt Revolver by Ron Graham, John Kopek, and Kenneth Moore.
 With all its original parts and with its blue finish still showing through, this revolver is an unexpected rarity and very well deserving of it $546,250 price realized.

-Artifacts from the Battle of the Little Bighorn are an extraordinary rarity.
+Artifacts from the Battle of the Little Bighorn are the rarest of the rare.

 Rock Island Auction Company was honored to bring to the collecting public a Colt Single Action Army documented as retrieved from that hallowed battlefield and then tucked away for over 140 years.